 Alongside these are some of the most significant portraits from the RCM collection, including oil paintings of Haydn, Boyce and Farinelli, as well as manuscripts, early printed edition, photographs, letters and many other objects from the Library and Special Collections.

-The Royal College of Music Museum is closed from December 2015 to undergo an exciting redevelopment, reopening in 2019
+The Royal College of Music Museum is closed for redevelopment.
+It is scheduled to reopen in October 2021.